 You can live life better in this moment just by taking a few deep breathes.
 Do it – Inhale, filling up those lungs, hold it in, count to four, then slowly release the breath.
 Lungs love this, it’s what they’re born to do.

-There’s tons of simple actions you can take today to live life better.
+It’s Not Complicated There’s tons of simple actions you can take today to live life better.
 You can pick up a pen and write your thoughts for ten minutes.
 Light a candle, make up your bed, eat a delicious meal, straighten up that pile of mail.
 The smallest action can make life better, so the ball in your court.
 It’s always been in your court.
+One of ways I tune up my life is to surround myself with things that make my heart feel happy.
+Take a look and maybe it’ll make your life better in this moment.
+I hope so!
+Enjoy the show.